kytos/legacy/napps/kytos/of_flow_manager/README.rst

 Protocol Operation
 ------------------

-The endpoints implemented by this napp is presented in table below.
+The endpoints implemented in this napp are presented in the table below.

 +----------------------------------------+----------------------------------+------------+
 | Endpoint                               | Description                      | Method     |